winlover32/HoneygainPot/Debug.md

 ```

 > [!TIP]
-> You are not eligible to get the lucky pot if you do not reach 15mb of sharing
+> You are not eligible to get the lucky pot if you do not reach 15mb of sharing bandwich everyday (following to Honeygain's TOS)

 ### Error code 3